Xcraft-Inc/xcraft/README.md

 ### Host architecture (required)

 You can choose all operating systems and CPU architecture where the software is supported.
 Note that a package will be built for each architecture.
-But when you choose for example `linux-i386` and `linux-amd64`, it is merged to one package named `linux-any`.
+If the package has not dependency on an architecture (like the documentation for example) you must use 'all'.
+Of course, all package for sources must use the 'source' architecture.

 ### Brief description (required)